One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

-Seamer Phil Taylor was making his mark with 42 wickets in 1972, while there was a significant introduction of a young Murphy Walwyn (388 runs) in 1974.
+Seamer Phil Taylor, above, was making his mark with 42 wickets in 1972, while there was a significant introduction of a young Murphy Walwyn (388 runs) in 1974.
 Freddie Jones, G Aspinall and Claude Defoe were the main batters of this era.

 When promotion was achieved in 1976 it was built around the solid batting of Graham Robinson (568 runs), Walwyn (557 runs) and P Hennessey (449 runs), and the penetrative bowling of Taylor (57 wkts) and pace bowler T Foy (62 wkts).

 They scarcely survived in the top flight in 1977 vying with Spen Victoria on 36 points who went down.
-This was despite having the limited services of the 19-year-old Nick Cook who was destined to play county cricket for Leicestershire and Northamptonshire, and later England.
+This was despite having the limited services of the 19 year old Nick Cook who was destined to play county cricket for Leicestershire amd Northamptonshire, and later England.

 Cook’s limited appearances brought him 20 wickets at 12.65, while with the bat he averaged 24.00 from seven innings.

 Cook was a slow left-arm orthodox spin bowler and a lower order right-handed batsman who played first-class and List A cricket from 1978 to 1994.
-He made his international debut against New Zealand, and picked up 32 wickets in his first four Tests, including four five-wicket performances with a best bowling match return of 11-83 against Pakistan at Karachi.
+He made his international debut against New Zealand and picked up 32 wickets in his first four Tests, including four 5-wicket performances with a best bowling match return of 11 for 83 against Pakistan at Karachi.
 His career total of 52 Test wickets was taken at an average of 32.48.

 Cook’s Leicestershire team mate Les Taylor was also on Bierley’s books in 1977.
-A former miner, Taylor's first-class cricket career started somewhat belatedly at the age of 23.
-His season at Bierley was of mixed success as he took 20 wickets for an average of 19.53.
+A former miner Taylor's first-class career started somewhat belatedly at the age of 23.
+Aged 24, his season at Bierley was of mixed success as he took 20 wickets for an average of 19.53.

-A solidly-built fast-medium bowler and a reliable county performer over many years, Taylor's chance of Test selection seemed to have gone when he received a three-year ban for joining the Graham Gooch-led rebel tour to South Africa in 1982, where he was the leading bowler with 11 wickets at 18.72 to his name.
+A solidly-built fast-medium bowler and a reliable county performer over many years, Taylor's chance of Test selection seemed to have gone when he received a three-year ban for joining the rebel tour of South Africa in 1982.where he was the leading bowler with 11 wickets at 18.72 to his name.

 This was a team containing Murphy Walwyn, Claude Defoe, Freddy Jones, Brian Nurse, Paul Topp and Tony Pickersgill amongst other top class league cricketers who were supported on the day by a large contingent of Bierley supporters.